Opinion

 From Paul Dail:

-After a brief stint as an op-ed writer, I came to three conclusions.
+After a brief stint as an op-ed writer and writing a few editorials in my role as managing editor at St. George News, I came to three conclusions.
 First, there’s a big difference between having an opinion versus putting it out there for the whole world to see and judge and criticize (and I don’t just mean on Facebook).
 Second, I have a much deeper respect for those brave enough to do so regularly.
 Third, confident as I am with my beliefs, I’m glad I don’t have to publish them anymore if I don’t want to.

 * * *